 As marine life eat the plastic, these pollutants work their way up the food chain—and onto our plates.
 Larger pieces of plastic are also a problem.

 More than 1,200 species are impacted by plastic, through ingestion or entanglement—both of which can sicken or even kill them.
 Birds, fish, turtles, dolphins, sharks and even whales can be poisoned or trapped by plastic waste.
-And humans depend on the ocean for food and a healthy ecosystem that maintains the balance of greenhouse gases.
+And all animals (including humans) depend on the ocean for food and a healthy ecosystem that maintains the balance of greenhouse gases.
 Scientists agree: If the oceans die, we die.

 But the thing to remember about the problem of plastic ocean pollution is this we can fix it!
-It’s simple: Pledge to go #plasticfree by avoiding the top four sources of single use plastic—plastic bags, water bottles, styrofoam cups and straws, as well as microbeads.
+It’s simple: Pledge to go #plasticfree:

 Chelsea M. Rochman “Scientific Evidence Supports a Ban on Microbeads” Environmental Science and Technology.